reachsolution/You-Dont-Know-JS/types & grammar/ch4.md

 `symbol` values cannot coerce to `number` at all (throws an error either way), but strangely they can both *explicitly* and *implicitly* coerce to `boolean` (always `true`).

-Consistency is always easier to learn, and exceptions are never fun to deal with, but we just need to be careful around the new ES6 `symbol` values and how we coerce them.

-The good news: it's probably going to be exceedingly rare for you to need to coerce a `symbol` value.
-The way they're typically used (see Chapter 3) will probably not call for coercion on a normal basis.

 ## Loose Equals vs. Strict Equals